GrainCult/harvest/README.md

 ### Config

-All config files are stored `~/.config/harvest/harvest.lua`
+All config files are stored in `~/.config/harvest/harvest.lua`

 #### Example
 ```lua